akajuvonen/theano-gpu-speed-test/README.md

 # theano-gpu-speed-test
-Testing how much gpu speeds up a small neural network calculation
+Testing how much gpu speeds up calculations in a simple example.

 ## Instructions

 ### Install dependencies

-You need to have python and pip installed.
-I also recommend using virtualenv.
-You can just type `make` to install dependencies listed in `requirements.txt`.
+Before beginning, you need python, pip and virtualenv.
+Everything else will be installed using pip in virtualenv.
+It does not mess with your system-wide python libraries.

+To automatically create a virtualenv environment and install dependencies if needed, run `bin/init` script.
+It will install dependencies in the virtual environment if not already done.